Kalwantrao/jmwe-automation/README.md

 #### Create issueType scheme "AUTOMATION" and add following issueTypes :
     Task
+#### Add issueType screen scheme with name "AUTOMATION" and associate screen "AUTOMATION" to it
+#### Add screen "AUTOMATION" to issueType scheme as default for all issuetypes

+## Manual Steps needs to be done after running the setup tasks

+#### Add the following issuetypes to issuetype scheme "AUTOMATION" :
+    Initiative
+    Epic
+    Task
+    Story
     Bug
-    Story
-    Epic
-    Initiative
-    Sub-task

-#### Add screen "AUTOMATION" to issueType scheme as default for all issuetypes
+    Subtask

 #### Create issuetype hierarchy level as initiative should be parent of epic:
     Initiative
     Epic
     Task
-#### Add issueType screen scheme with name "AUTOMATION" and associate screen "AUTOMATION" to it

 #### Create issue security scheme with name "AUTOMATION" and add below security levels -
     Level1 - Allow jira admin users to access this level Level2